STEELISI/CLASSNET-DOCS/docs/labels.md

 sure to offer a detailed explanation in your request about the reasoning for the corrections you suggested.

+#### Giving us a URL

+On [COMUNDA Web page](https://comunda.isi.edu) log in and then follow *Update Labels* link on the left.
+This will enable you to provide us a URL with materials describing your label correction.
+Please make sure to provide at the URL site:

+* Reason for correction
+* File with corrected labels and unique record IDs (ideally corrected labels would be in the format that the original labels were)

 ### Share New Labels

+You can make corrections by interacting with Github or by giving us a URL with the new labels.

+#### Github interaction

 * Check out the public repository for labels:
 ```